VishvatejR/zeenie.ai/README.md

-Here's a GitHub-ready README based on your workflow configuration.
-It reflects the actual nodes and settings from the uploaded workflow.

 # WhatsApp AI Assistant

 A WhatsApp AI Assistant built with MachinaOS that combines Gemini, conversation memory, and live web search to provide intelligent responses directly on WhatsApp.